-In other words, when we are less than loving to anyone in any situation, we feel guilty; but it is only the ego that can experience guilt, and we are not the ego.
+In other words, when we are less than loving to anyone in any situation, we feel guilty; but it is only the ego that can experience guilt, and we are not the ego-the character in the dream.
 Basically, we made up a self-concept, and then we made up a world that supports our self-concept and seems to validate it, which gives us the illusion that we have created ourselves.
-However, our self-concept bears no likeness to our Christ Self.
+However, our self-concept bears no likeness to who we really are as the Christ Self.
 In fact, it is a replacement for this Self.
 "A concept of the self is made by you.
 It bears no likeness to yourself at all.
 It is an idol, made to take the place of your reality as Son of God."
 (T.31.V.2.1-3) (ACIM OE T.31.V.44)

 The self-concept, which we made up along with all the thoughts and beliefs associated with it, is "based on nothing."
 (W.93.2.1) What I think I am and everything I believe about myself is simply not the truth.
 This is quite a statement if we really think about it.
 Everything we say about ourselves must, therefore, be untrue and based on nothing.
 Yet we tenaciously hold onto our thoughts and beliefs because they define the image we have made of ourselves, and we value and defend this image or persona.
 That is why Jesus is so gentle with us as we go through the undoing process.
 Our investment in this illusory self is very strong.
-As we go through the process of questioning everything about ourselves, a great deal of fear and resistance shows up.
-First of all, we really don't want to look at the darkness that we think may be in us; and secondly, we are even more afraid of the deep love that we have for God that lies behind the darkness.
+As we go through the process of questioning everything about ourselves, a great deal of fear and resistance shows up and it can be very disorienting.
+First, we really don't want to look at the darkness that we think may be in us; and secondly, we are even more afraid of the deep love that we have for God that lies behind the darkness.

-To uproot our self-image, we really need to look honestly at the darkness that we hold in our minds.
-Jesus is encouraging us in this process by reminding us that we are not guilty.
-The only thing we have done is to hold beliefs based on nothing.
+To uproot the self-image, we need to look honestly at the darkness that we hold in the mind.
+Jesus encourages us in this process by continually reminding us that we are not guilty.
+"Love created me like Itself."
+(W.67) The only thing we have done is to become unaware of the beliefs we are holding in the mind based on nothing.
 "These are beliefs so firmly fixed that it is difficult to help you see that they are based on nothing.
 That you have made mistakes is obvious."
 (W.93.2.1-2) In other words, while he says that he knows we think we are the home of evil and darkness, it is not the truth.
 He knows "That you have sought salvation in strange ways; have been deceived, deceiving and afraid of foolish fantasies and savage dreams; and have bowed down to idols made of dust."
 (W.93.2.3) He knows us in our foolishness, but he also knows the truth about us!
 In order to accept how secure, lofty, sinless, glorious, and totally perfect our true Self is, he says that we must question what we think about ourselves; but we can't question what we think from our own reference point.
-We need to look at our darkness from his perspective, which is to look without judgment at ourselves from above the battleground.
+We need to look at the darkness from His perspective, which is to look without judgment from above the battleground.
 (T.23.IV) (ACIM OE T.23.V) In other words, it is to look from the perspective of the observer, which is a place of no judgment.